 Cameron Hardesty – Senior Defense Paralegal

 Mr. Hardesty joined the Matheson Law Office, PLLC after receiving his B.A. in Criminology from North Carolina State University.
 While attending N.C.S.U., Mr. Hardesty also played football for the Wolfpack as an Offensive Tackle.
 Additionally, Mr. Hardesty was given the opportunity to intern for the United States Secret Service for two years where he had the opportunity to meet the President of the United States.
 While working with the Matheson Law Office, Mr. Hardesty completed the Duke University Paralegal Certificate Program.
-Mr. Hardesty is also attending North Carolina Central University School of Law during the fall of 2015 to pursue his law license.
+Mr. Hardesty is also currently attending North Carolina Central University School of Law to pursue his law license.

 In 2015, Mr. Hardesty founded a non-profit organization called “The 4th Down Foundation.”
 The 4th Down Foundation is a 501 (c)(3) nonprofit organization that focuses on substance abuse prevention by inspiring success in high school students.
 The 4th Down implements a drunk driving and substance abuse focus on their goals rather than on negative influences.
 The 4th Down Foundation also offers sponsored activities and fundraisers, video and media exposure, community outreach, educational reform and donations, and academic scholarships- all designed to help young adults make better choices.
 Mr. Hardesty is a direct contact for the clients of the Attorney Matheson to assist them as they proceed through the Wake County Criminal Justice System.
 Additionally, Mr. Hardesty assists Attorney Matheson in his preparation for trial, including studying case law and statutory law as it applies to clients of Matheson Law Office.
 And finally, Mr. Hardesty actively engages in the marketing and advertising/media exposure through designing promotional materials, photography and video production, to help promote the firm.